Rizo11/ai_naxalov/py4r/README.md

 age['Osama'] = 21               # will autoatically add Osama to dict

+age.get('Rizo', 0)              # get value of 'Rizo'.
+If not 'Rizo', return 0
+age.get('Azamat')               # get value of 'Azamat'.
+If no 'Azamat', return None

+age.pop('Rizo')                 # remove pair with value 'Rizo'.
+If not 'Rizo', raise exception age.popitem()                   # remove last pair from dictionary, and return.
+If dict is empty, raise exception

 # checking for membership
 print('Osama' in age)
 print(22 in age)